davidgith/Crash-Test-Dummies/README.md

 [Pses_docs](https://github.com/tud-pses/pses_docs)

-For OpenCV 3.4, you can use the script installOpenCV3_4.sh.
+You can find the submodule documentations and instructions in the corresponding folders.

 After installing required dependencies of the submodules, you can start the control node and begin driving.
 To give the control nodes commands, you can use dynamic reconfiguration, i.e. rqt_reconfigure.
 For example: